-Q: How many votes must the director nominees have to be elected?
+O: How many votes must the director nominees have to be elected?

-A: In order for a director to be elected, he must receive the affirmative vote of a plurality of the shares voted.
+A: In order for a director to be elected, the director must receive the affirmative vote of a plurality of the shares voted.
 There is no cumulative voting for the Company's directors or otherwise.

-Q: What are the voting requirements to approve the other proposals?
+Q: What are the voting requirements to approve the ratification of the independent auditor?

-A: The affirmative vote of a majority of the shares cast in person or represented by proxy at the Annual Meeting and entitled to vote on the matter is required to ratify the Company's independent auditors and to approve an adjournment of the Annual Meeting The affirmative vote of a majority of the Company's issued and outstanding shares is required to approve the authorized share increase.
+A: The affirmative vote of a majority of the shares cast in person or represented by proxy at the Annual Meeting and entitled to vote on the matter is required to ratify the Company's independent auditors and to approve an adjournment of the Annual Meeting.